Resident Evil 3 Remake: Our Reviews after Playing the Game

 He loses those super-enemy feelings of the original Nemesis.
 I’ve also found him to be less of a stalker than Mr. X in RE2 Remake, and that sneaking around the safe rooms.
 This new character also has charisma.
 He gives the impression of being a new figure, both visually and in terms of events.
 He transforms himself, he mutates others and it is impossible to escape from him.
 Unless you know what its weak points are.
 At that moment the difficulty of his confrontations disappears.
 And with it part of his charisma.
 But he leaves us with very memorable moments of action and that feeling of exhaustion from persecution that does not end and that permeates the game, in general, more than the experience in particular.

-READ: LG K50: Features, Reviews, and Price
+READ: Asus ROG Zephyrus: Features, Reviews, and Prices

 Wrapping Up